britzl/publicexamples/examples/pooling_vs_creating/README.md

 # Pooling vs. Creating
 This example explores the difference between generating and deleting game objects using factory.create() and maintaining and using a pool of previously created but inactive game objects.

-The example shows that there's only a marginal difference time-wise when creating but a rather significant gain memory-wise in favor of pooling.
+The example shows that there's only a marginal difference time and memory-wise.
 Do however note that there is a potential cost of having the game objects disabled but in a pool (since not all component types can be disabled).